yURInation02/Activity-Picker/README.md

 4/25: added CSS on table and added filler values to empty cells of the table

+5/18: created a new feature branch and started working on weight feature based on date.
+        Added a function created by ChatGpt and Modified it

 List of activities:
     Magic
     Coding